The Story

 I began reading books to learn about the art and eventually found myself collecting antique thobes.
 I discovered that the majority of our cultural regalia was owned and sold by white-European and Israeli antique collectors.

-In 2024, I held my first exhibit in San Diego at the Annual Palestine Lawn Program, showcasing thobes from Gaza and educating the public on preserving and protecting this art form.
+In 2024, I held my first official exhibit in San Diego at the Annual Palestine Lawn Program, showcasing thobes from Gaza and educating the public on preserving and protecting this art form.
 I watched Palestinian men and women weep as they traced their fingers over the threads in remembrance and longing.
 Reconnecting to the past and looking forward to the future.

 Amani Albahri was born and raised in San Diego, California, Oholone terrorites living in exile with her family.
-She spent her weekends fishing and snorkeling with her family off the mission bay jetty.
-Fishing is a passed down ancestral practice and a way of resistance to erasure for the Albahri’s.
+She spent her weekends fishing and snorkeling with her family off the Mission Bay jetty.
+Fishing is a passed-down ancestral practice and a way of resistance to erasure for the Albahri’s.
 Amani has spent over a decade collecting and preserving thobes as well as oral storytelling passed down from her father and grandparents.